mesosphere/dcos-docs-site/pages/dkp/kommander/2.0/clusters/attach-cluster/index.md

 ---
 layout: layout.pug
 beta: true
-navigationTitle: Attach Kubernetes Cluster
+navigationTitle: Attach an Existing Kubernetes Cluster
-title: Attach Cluster
+title: Attach an Existing Kubernetes Cluster
 menuWeight: 7
 excerpt: A guide for attaching an existing Kubernetes cluster using kubeconfig
 ---

 ## Attach Kubernetes Cluster

 You can attach an existing cluster directly to Kommander.
 At the time of attachment, certain namespaces are created on the cluster, and workspace platform services are deployed automatically into the newly-created namespaces.

 Review the [workspace platform service resource requirements][platform_service_req] to ensure the attached cluster has sufficient resources.
 For more information on platform services and customizing them, see [workspace platform services][workspace_platform_services].

 If the cluster you want to attach was created using Amazon EKS, Azure AKS, or Google GKE, create a service account as described below.
 If you are attaching an Amazon EKS cluster to Kommander, [detailed instructions are available][attach_eks_cluster].

 ### Before you begin (optional)

-This step is optional, if you already have a kubeconfig file, go to [Attaching a cluster](#attaching-a-cluster).
+This step is optional, if you already have a kubeconfig file.
+You can go directly to [Attaching a cluster](#attaching-a-cluster).

-A separate service account should be created when attaching existing Amazon EKS, Azure AKS, or Google GKE Kubernetes clusters.
-This is because the kubeconfig files generated from those clusters are not usable out of the box by Kommander.
-They call CLI commands, such as `aws` or `gcloud`, and use locally obtained authentication tokens.
+You must create a separate service account when attaching existing Amazon EKS, Azure AKS, or Google GKE Kubernetes clusters.
+This is necessary because the kubeconfig files generated from those clusters are not usable out-of-the-box by Kommander.
+The kubeconfig files call CLI commands, such as `aws` or `gcloud`, and use locally-obtained authentication tokens.
 Having a separate service account also allows you to keep access to the cluster specific and isolated to Kommander.

 To get started, ensure you have [kubectl][kubectl] set up and configured with [ClusterAdmin][clusteradmin] for the cluster you want to connect to Kommander.

-First, create the necessary service account:
+1. Create the necessary service account:

 ```shell
 kubectl -n kube-system create serviceaccount kommander-cluster-admin
 ```

-Next, configure the new service account for `cluster-admin` permissions:
+1. Configure the new service account for `cluster-admin` permissions:

 ```shell
 cat << EOF | kubectl apply -f -